 Before I dive into a few of these, let’s look at some eye-opening data:

 - Less than 3% of people respond to cold emails.

 - 75% of buyers look at a salesperson’s LinkedIn profile after they reach out initially (LinkedIn, State of Sales 2020).

 - When a company’s sales force has at least a 25% social selling adoption rate, their win rate increases to 41% but contrast that with when a company’s sales force has at least a 75% social selling adoption rate, that win rate goes up to 61% (CSO Insights 2018).

 Why is that data important when considering effective prospecting strategies?

-Because it reveals to us that much of what we’ve done successfully in the past isn’t working with the same level of effectiveness – AND that new modern selling approaches, like social selling, or sales video are gaining significant traction.The Definitive Prospecting Guide for Sales Management to Grow Pipeline Click To Tweet
+Because it reveals to us that much of what we’ve done successfully in the past isn’t working with the same level of effectiveness – AND that new modern selling approaches, like social selling, or sales video are gaining significant traction.This fantastic sales prospecting guide includes new modern selling approaches, like #SocialSelling and #SalesVideo 👏🏼 a MUST for #ModernSellers.
+Click To Tweet

 1. Prospecting through Social Selling

 Social selling has a very specific purpose: it’s just like any other channel that you’d use to find, engage and connect with buyers.
 However, it’s a distinct advantage over some other sales prospecting channels like the cold call is you can use creative ways to reach prospects and warm them up before trying to call, email or personalize a LinkedIn connection request.

 We all know the uncomfortable feeling of reaching out to a prospect entirely cold.
 It’s no fun and it’s not nearly as effective as it once was either.
 Statistics show us that only 3% of cold calls are successful.